JesusASmx/OmeteotlAtCASE2023/README.md

 **ABOUT THE RESNET152:**

 Due technical quirks and time limitations, we coded this model by using a local clone of the dataset.
 Hence, due Github's storage constraints, we didn't upload it in this repository.
+If you require it, please email us.